Cysharp/MemoryPack/README.md

 * MemoryPack.Streaming
 * MemoryPack.AspNetCoreMvcFormatter

-Mainly you only reference `MemoryPack`, this both `MemoryPack.Core` and `MemoryPack.Generator`.
-If you want to use [Streaming Serialization](#streaming-serialization), additionally use `MemoryPack.Streaming`. `MemoryPack.AspNetCoreMvcFormatter` is input/output formatter for ASP.NET Core.
+`MemoryPack` is the main library, it provides full support for high performance serialization and deserialization of binary objects.
+It depends on `MemoryPack.Core` for the core base libraries and `MemoryPack.Generator` for code generation. `MemoryPack.Streaming` adds additional extensions for [Streaming Serialization](#streaming-serialization).  `MemoryPack.AspNetCoreMvcFormatter` adds input/output formatters for ASP.NET Core.

 TypeScript and ASP.NET Core Formatter
 ---